 Hi!
 I’m Andrew, a junior at The University of Illinois studying computer science.
 I’m interested in writing software to solve problems in my community.
 My technical experience involves fullstack web development, distributed systems, and IoT.

-Currently, I'm an incoming frontend engineering intern at Verkada, and I was recently an intern at Yahoo.
-I’m also a tech lead at UIUC’s chapter of Hack4Impact, and I write short posts about web programming on My Blog.
+Currently, I'm an incoming Web UI intern at Verkada and Jump Trading.
+In the past, I was a tech lead at UIUC’s chapter of Hack4Impact.
+Lastly, check out some short posts about web programming on My Blog.

 Coko is a San Francisco based nonprofit that builds open-source tools for the publishing community.
 With Hack4Impact, I worked on their project Kotahi, an easy to use scholarly publishing platform.
 Kotahi helps manage the entire publishing workflow for both journals and authors.
 We added support for custom digital-object identifier suffixes and reworked several key user flows.

 Joust is an online, realtime multiplayer game that turns stressful decision making into a fun activity.
-The web app features a bracket style matchup mechanism to improve decision quality, and it also bring about a whimsical design and play style to encourage participation.
+The web app features a bracket style matchup mechanism to improve decision quality, and it also brings about a whimsical design and play style to encourage participation.
 The project was a team effort by Viget interns, with my work comprising the frontend implementation.